harmony-one/h/progress/rikako-hatoya.md

 ---

+2025-06-27 Fri: Continued testing/debugging Theo's Aerodrome PR: currently `app.service.ts` is written for uniswap and needs adapting for Aerodrome, also added more liquidity to my position on Aerodrome since the hedging size was smaller than hyperliquid minimum value.
+[Fixed](https://github.com/rikaa15/portfolio-manager/commit/52a8cd639bf87661311bb17cfc1d72528ff90f22): token order handling, decimal formatting issue, and skipped fee calculation for now (`getEarnedFees()` and `collectFees()` are both uniswap specific, will implement tomorrow).

 2025-06-26 Thu: Opened position on Aerodrome USDC-cbBTC and started testing Theo's PR, [added](https://github.com/harmony-one/portfolio-manager/pull/19) some minor things, will come back to testing strategy.
 Also, sync with Theo.

 2025-06-25 Wed: [Created](https://github.com/rikaa15/portfolio-manager/tree/options) backtest for simulating options position following Aaron's strategy.
 Implemented Black-Scholes model for options pricing, integrated real LP pool data, time decay, and simulation for more controlled scenario.